gokyo/native-apps-api-orchestration/docs/preflight-check.md

 }
 ```

 If an mfa operation was supplied in the POST request and the users MFA credential strength is not Strong, the below response is returned.
+Note that the routeToTwoFactor will always be false.
-The webURI provides a URL
-to be supplied to the browser, and the apiURI is later used to validate the outcome of the MFA web journey.
+The mfaURI section is deprecated.
+It provides a webURI to be supplied to the browser, and the apiURI is later used to validate the outcome of the MFA web journey.
+However as the routeToTwoFactor is always false so this should always be ignored.

 ```json
 {
     "upgradeRequired": true,